rpa-tomorrow/rpa-tomorrow/docs/automation_module.md

 # Implementing a new Automation Module

 All the automation modules needs to use an NLP model, thus the first step is to add a new automation module or to update a existing one.
-Then start implementing the automation module by first copying the automation module template `docs/automation_module_template.py` into `lib/automation/modules/`.
-And then update it with the functionality you want.
+After that you can start implementing the new module by first copying the automation module template `docs/templates/automation_module_template.py` into `lib/automation/modules/`, and then update it with the functionality you want.

 ## Adding/updating a NLP model